What is the I do, we do, you do pedagogy teaching model?

 1. I do phase

 During this first phase, teachers complete pre-assessments of what students already know, have discussions, build background knowledge, and predict or infer what may happen next in a sequential lesson.
-An effective way to model in the I do phase is for teachers to think aloud as they deliver content.
+An effective way to model the I do phase is for teachers to think aloud as they deliver content.

 Modeling can happen in every subject area.
 In math, students see the steps of a problem.
 Students can better understand comprehension techniques in reading when they model aloud.
 Teachers model the demonstration of an experiment in science, social studies projects, or the writing process.